Robert Forbes (bishop): Works

-According to historian John Sibbald Gibson, an especially valuable source to Forbes about the rising and it's aftermath was Rev. Dr. John Cameron of Fort William, a nonjuring and unregistered Presbyterian minister at a time when many Protestants in Lochaber felt an intense hostility towards every ministeir na cuigse ("Whig minister").
-Rev. Dr. Cameron was also a former military chaplain to the Clan Cameron regiment of the Jacobite Army, and provided Forbes with what is believed to be an eyewitness account of how Donald Cameron of Lochiel was brought down by enemy fire and carried off the field by his clansmen during the Battle of Culloden.
+According to historian John Sibbald Gibson, an especially valuable source to Forbes about the rising and its aftermath was Rev. Dr. John Cameron of Fort William, a nonjuring and unregistered Presbyterian minister at a time when many Protestants in Lochaber felt an intense hostility towards every ministeir na cuigse ("Whig minister").
+Cameron was also a former military chaplain to the Clan Cameron regiment of the Jacobite Army, and provided Forbes with what is believed to be an eyewitness account of how Donald Cameron of Lochiel was brought down by enemy fire and carried off the field by his clansmen during the Battle of Culloden.

 According to historian Maggie Craig, Forbes' history has come in for criticism in recent decades.
 Academic historians have accused him of bias towards Jacobitism, while some negationist historians have accused Forbes of creating and peddling atrocity propaganda.
 It speaks to Forbes' credibility, according to Craig, that, "The Lyon contains searing accounts of cruelties perpetrated by Government troops and commanders, but where credit is due to them for restraint and kindness, Bishop Forbes is always scrupulous to give it."

 According to historian Bruce Gordon Seton, one might also be easily forgiven for feeling sceptical about the "lurid" accounts collected by Forbes from Jacobite prison hulk survivors, but these accounts are fully confirmed by Whig eyewitnesses and multiple primary sources in the British State Papers, such as the ship inspection reports of surgeon Dr. Minshaw.

 This, according to Craig, is because, as Forbes wrote himself, "I love truth, let who will be either justified or condemned by it.
 I would not wish to advance a falsehood upon any subject, not even on Cumberland himself, for any consideration whatsoever."